Leak Reveals Warnings Inside Census That Shortened Schedule Risks 'Serious Errors'

 A growing number of mostly Democratic lawmakers in Congress have been urging leaders in both the House and Senate to include legislation in the next coronavirus relief package that would extend legal deadlines for reporting census results, which could give the bureau more time to finish the count and process the results.

-In a letter to congressional leaders released on Wednesday, Rep. Carolyn Maloney, a Democrat from New York who chairs the House oversight committee, cited the slide deck as additional evidence that "makes clear that Congress must act now to fulfill our responsibility under the Constitution to help ensure an accurate and complete count for the 2020 Census."
+In a letter to congressional leaders released Wednesday, Maloney cited the slide deck as additional evidence that "makes clear that Congress must act now to fulfill our responsibility under the Constitution to help ensure an accurate and complete count for the 2020 Census."

-"If we do not, our constituents—both Democrats and Republicans—could be directly harmed," Maloney wrote.
+"If we do not, our constituents — both Democrats and Republicans — could be directly harmed," Maloney wrote.